Stay up to date with the latest events, happenings, and goings on at the Wright Tavern with our newsletter!

 The project to repair, restore, renovate and manage the Wright Tavern for the public is being led by the Wright Tavern Legacy Trust.
 First Parish in Concord currently owns the building.
 The Trust is an independent, non-profit trust that has leased the building from First Parish and is leading the effort described below.
 We, the Trust, seek your support to help us realize our vision and aspirations for this building and enable the Wright Tavern to take its rightful place in telling the stories of Concord’s history and the founding of the United States.
 Our vision and plans are to create the Wright Tavern into an active gathering place and tavern operating within an interactive museum.

-The building is open for guided tours and for meeting space rentals.
-You can contact the Concord Visitor’s Center and schedule a tour of the Tavern.
+The building is open for self-guided tours and for meeting space rentals.
+Our summer hours are Fridays, Saturdays and Sundays, 11AM - 4PM.
 You may also contact us if you are interested in hosting a meeting, event, celebration or a special tour for your group.
 See the Contact page to get in touch with us or reach out at info@wrighttavern.org.

 When you think of a place to get together with friends, remember what people said in Colonial America: